Insideall/smartgam/README.md

 ### Verifying Setup
 Let's try it out!
 From the top level directory, run

-`php script/tests/ConnexionTest.php`
+`php script/connexionTest.php`

 and you should whether the connexion is OK or not

 ## Creating Line Items

-Modify the settings in `/script/hb/HeaderBiddingCreation.php`
+Modify the following settings in script/smartGamSetup.php
-* SSP must be an array of ssp you want to create - please enter here the bidder code defined in prebid documentation
-* Price Granularity are standards, defined on [prebid.org](http://prebid.org/prebid-mobile/adops-price-granularity.html).
-You can also define a custom granularity by passing an array of buckets in the following format

-    ```
-        'priceGranularity' => [
-            'buckets' => [
-                ['min' => 0, 'max' => 5, 'increment' => 0.05, 'precision' => 2 /* optional */],
-                ['min' => 5, 'max' => 10, 'increment' => 0.1, 'precision' => 2 /* optional */],
-                ['min' => 10, 'max' => 20, 'increment' => 0.5, 'precision' => 2 /* optional */],
-            ]
-        ]
-    ```
 * Currency is the AdServer Currency (USD, EUR...)
-* Sizes: please enter all sizes allowed on your inventory
+* NetworkId according to your networkId

 Then, from the root of the repository, run:

-`php script/hb/HeaderBiddingCreation.php`
+`php script/smartGamSetup`

 You should be all set!
 Review your order, line items, and creatives to make sure they are correct.
-Then, approve the order in DFP.
+Then, approve the order in GAM.

-*Note: DFP might show a "Needs creatives" warning on the order for ~15 minutes after order creation.
-Typically, the warning is incorrect and will disappear on its own.*

-## Limitations
-* This tool does not support additional line item targeting beyond placement, hb_bidder, and hb_pb values.
-Placement targeting is currently required, and targeting by ad unit isn't supported
-* This tool does not modify existing orders or line items, it only creates them.
-If you need to make a change to an order, it's easiest to archive the existing order and recreate it.
-However, once orders are created, you can easily update them (change Price Granularity, change Available Sizes)